-There are currently three municipal parks as well as significant trail system in the municipality, with at least 21 trails totaling 52.4 kilometres.
-The Municipality is also home to two provincial park properties, seven golf courses, and two children's camps.
+There are currently three municipal parks as well as a significant trail system in the Municipality, with at least 21 trails totaling 52.4 kilometres.
+The Municipality also has two provincial park properties, three golf courses, and two children's camps.

-2.11 ENVIRONMENTAL PROTECTION
+2.11 FNVIRONMENTAL PROTECTION